hexalang/Hexa/docs/native.md

 Reference counting operations over `null` are ignored and are not tracked by memory manager.

 Due to Hexa doing immediate null checks when using forced null dereference operator `!` and casts, the misuse of the `null` object is not a concern.

+# Conclusion

+Hexa provides a robust foundation for systems programming by balancing high-level abstractions with low-level control.
+The features discussed—efficient value-based arrays and optimized null handling—demonstrate the language's commitment to performance, predictability, and memory safety.